RomainBeche/RomainBeche/README.md

 ## 👋 About Me

-Second-year student in the preparatory cycle at CESI, with a major in computer science.
+Second-year student at CESI, with a major in computer science.
 Passionate about new technologies, I am looking to develop innovative solutions and put my creativity to work on meaningful and rewarding projects as part of a 12-week internship starting April 7 2026.